 Free Parking is available to all Guests and Parish members while the Church is open in the parking lot directly across from the Chapel on Holman Street, Occasionally on Sundays or at large events, our parking lot does fill up.
-On those days we have permission from HCC to park in their parking lot located catty-corner from the Church on Fannin and Holman street.
-If you have a question about Parking you can contact the [email protected] or talk to our security guard Sam Jones who is on sight at all services.
+On those days we have permission from HCC to park in their parking lot located catty-corner from the Church on Fannin and Holman Street.
+If you have a question about Parking you can contact the [email protected] or talk to one of our security guards who are on sight at all services.

 If you would like additional general information about Trinity, How to become a volunteer at Trinity, or to schedule an appointment with Clergy you can contact our administrative assistant Lauren Santerre by email at [email protected]

 Thanks and we look forward to meeting you when you visit us here at Trinity!